 Check in and welcome aperitivo with introduction to the tour and dinner in a typical Tuscan country-style setting.

 During this tour, each included meal features 3 or 4 courses, each paired with a local DOC or DOCG wine.
-The learning experience is enhanced by an explanation of the local ingredients and indigenous grapes.
-Be ready to taste and learn about Tuscany's rich variety of unique food and wine appellations!
+The learning experience is enhanced with an explanation of the local ingredients and indigenous grapes.
+Be ready to taste and learn about Tuscany’s rich variety of unique food and wine appellations!

 Day 2 - Discover Chianti Classico

-Extra Virgin Olive Oil, simply the best
+Extra Virgin Olive Oil: Simply the Best

 Terre di Siena DOP: Olives must be produced in the hilly territories of the province of Siena dedicated to oil production.

-Seggiano DOP exclusively obtained from olive groves that have at least 85% of the Olivastra Seggianese cultivar in the Monte Amiata area.
+Seggiano DOP: Obtained exclusively from olive groves that have at least 85% of the Olivastra Seggianese cultivar in the Monte Amiata area.

-Chianti Classico DOP.
-The production area corresponds to the area delimited for Chianti Classico wine production and covers numerous municipalities in the Siena and Florence provinces.
+Chianti Classico DOP: The production area corresponds to the area delimited for Chianti Classico wine production and covers numerous municipalities in the Siena and Florence provinces.